Professor Matthew Smith

 Teaching

-I teach on a wide range of undergraduate and postgraduate classes, focussing primarily on the history of medicine, but also North American history.
+I teach on a wide range of undergraduate and postgraduate classes, focussing primarily on the history of health and medicine, but also North American history.
 My specialist courses include Madness and Society from Ancient Times to the Present; The Price of Health: The UK, US and Canada since 1800; and Food and Health in the West in the Twentieth Century.
-In addition, I have taught on Disease and Society, History of the USA, Historiography, Cultures of Empire, Glasgow: History, Culture and Identity and other classes.
+In addition, I have taught on Disease and Society, USA History, Historiography, Cultures of Empire, Glasgow: History, Culture and Identity and other classes.

 Back to staff profile